Cyberjusticelab/JusticeAI/src/nlp_service/README.md

 **DO NOT FORGET THE '/' AT THE END OF YOUR DIRECTORY**

+## Outlier detection

+*As of April 10th 2018 the outlier detection is not being used by the NLP service*

+This is due to a lack of data of what is considered an "outlier answer".

+## Adding a new claim category to the product

+**Two kinds of claim categories:**
+* Developed claim categories:
+  * Series of questions that the user answers to resolve facts
+  * Multiple outcomes dynamically calculated by the ml_service
+  * a conclusive view with a dashboard containing resolved facts and most similar legal cases to theirs
+* Static response claim categories have:
+  * one long and developed answer resumed from websites such as [Regie du logement](rdl.gouv.qc.ca), [Educaloi](https://www.educaloi.qc.ca/categories/habitation) or [LikeHome](http://likehome.info/).

 # Working with RASA

 The team a core part of its Natural Language Processing component [RASA NLU](https://github.com/RasaHQ/rasa_nlu).